Media Film Journalism Studies (MFJS)

-MFJS 3504 Advanced Multimedia Storytelling and Publishing (4 Credits)
+MFJS 3504 Advanced Multimedia Web Storytelling & Publishing (4 Credits)

 This course is one of two possible capstone classes for journalism students.
 In this course, students tap the reporting, writing, editing, and multimedia production and editing skills and knowledge learned and practiced in previous journalism studies classes and apply them to building from scratch, an open content management based multimedia web site.
 Laboratory fee required.
-Prerequisites: MFJS 2140 or MFJS 3501, or instructor approval.
+Prerequisites: MFJS 2140 and MFJS 2240, or instructor approval.